-As seen above, in his 1922 letter, Edwin E. Sparks identified by name four sons of Stephen and Anna (Carman) Sparks: his own grandfather,
+As seen above, in his 1922 letter, Edwin E. Sparks identified by name four sons of 87.x Stephen and Anna (Carman) Sparks: his own grandfather,

-Edwin E. Sparks stated in his 1922 letter that Stephen Sparks had "probably" been born in Caroline County, Maryland, adding that Stephen's father was named Richard and that he may have been born there as well.
+Edwin E. Sparks stated in his 1922 letter that Stephen Sparks had "probably" been born in Caroline County, Maryland, adding that Stephen's father was named 87.
+Richard Sparks and that he may have been born there as well.
 Dr. Sparks's lack of proof of this was indicated by his insertion of a question mark, however.
 We do not know Dr. Sparks's source for believing that the father of Stephen Sparks had been named Richard.
 We may wonder whether this identification had been based simply on the fact that the 1790 census, which had been published in 1908 and was readily available in libraries, shows a Richard Sparks in Caroline County.
 In fact, he was the only Sparks named Richard appearing as head of a household anywhere in Maryland in 1790.
-Besides this Richard Sparks, there was also a Daniel Sparks shown as heading a household in Caroline County in 1790.
+Besides this 87.
+Richard Sparks, there was also a Daniel Sparks shown as heading a household in Caroline County in 1790.

 Stephen Sparks first appeared as head of a household on the 1810 census of Caroline County, Maryland.
 From this and later census records, it appears that he had been born ca. 1774 rather than 1784 as Edwin Sparks believed.
-Stephen Sparks had been married by 1810 to Anna Carman, and the ages of both were recorded as between 26 and 45 (thus born between 1765 and 1784).
+87.x Stephen Sparks had been married by 1810 to Anna Carman, and the ages of both were recorded as between 26 and 45 (thus born between 1765 and 1784).
 From the enumeration of their household, it would appear that they had four children by 1810: one son and three daughters, all under ten years of age.

 William Burton Carman, born February 27, 1740 (baptized April 19, 1740).
 William Burton Carman must have died ca. 1766 according to the papers settling his estate.
 His widow, Elizabeth, had been married to Thomas Godwin before the estate was settled, at which time two surviving Carman children were identified as William Burton Carman, Jr., and John Carman, both of whom were "under age."

-Edwin E. Sparks, great-grandson of Stephen Sparks, stated in his 1922 letter from which we quoted earlier, that Stephen had migrated from Caroline County, Maryland, to Ohio "in unknown year," but later in the same letter Dr. Sparks stated that his grandfather, William Sparks, son of Stephen, who had been born in Caroline County in 1806, "was taken to Ohio in childhood ca. 1817, settling in Coshocton County."
+Edwin E. Sparks, great-grandson of 87.x.2 Stephen Sparks, stated in his 1922 letter from which we quoted earlier, that Stephen had migrated from Caroline County, Maryland, to Ohio "in unknown year," but later in the same letter Dr. Sparks stated that his grandfather, William Sparks, son of Stephen, who had been born in Caroline County in 1806, "was taken to Ohio in childhood ca. 1817, settling in Coshocton County."

 Coshocton County, Ohio, was created in 1810 from parts of Muskingum County and Tuscarawas County.
 (Until 1824, Coshocton County included a portion of Holmes County.
 Since then, Holmes County has bordered Coshocton County on the north.)

 Although Edwin E. Sparks thought that his great-grandfather, Stephen Sparks, had brought his family to Coshocton County, Ohio, ca. 1817, Stephen has not been found on any Ohio census taken in 1820.
-He may well have been living in Coshocton County when the 1820 census was taken, perhaps living with his family in someone else's household, or the census taker may simply have missed him. by the spring of 1824, Stephen may have been living in Guernsey County, Ohio, because on May 6, 1824, a daughter of Stephen and Anna (Carman) Sparks named Sarah Ann Sparks was married there to John Anderson by a justice of the peace named Peter Umstott.
+He may well have been living in Coshocton County when the 1820 census was taken, perhaps living with his family in someone else's household, or the census taker may simply have missed him. by the spring of 1824, Stephen may have been living in Guernsey County, Ohio, because on May 6, 1824, a daughter of Stephen and Anna (Carman) Sparks named 87.x.3 Sarah Ann Sparks was married there to John Anderson by a justice of the peace named Peter Umstott.
 (Record Book A, p.
 212)

 When the 1830 census was taken, Stephen Sparks was living in Wills Township in Guernsey County, Ohio.
 Like Coshocton County, Guernsey County had been created in 1810.
 These two counties adjoin for a short distance at Coshocton's southeast corner and Guernsey's northwest corner.